cchoi1/auto-ft/README.md

-# AutoFT: Robust Fine-tuning via Hyperparameter Optimization on OOD Data
+# AutoFT: Learning an Objective for Robust Fine-tuning

-This repository contains code for the paper [AutoFT: Robust Fine-tuning via Hyperparameter Optimization on OOD Data](https://arxiv.org/abs/2401.10220) by Caroline Choi*, Yoonho Lee*, Annie Chen, Allan Zhou, Aditi Raghunathan, and Chelsea Finn.
+This repository contains code for the paper [AutoFT: Learning an Objective for Robust Fine-tuning](https://arxiv.org/abs/2401.10220) by Caroline Choi*, Yoonho Lee*, Annie Chen, Allan Zhou, Aditi Raghunathan, and Chelsea Finn.

 Our code is heavily based on [WiSE-FT](https://github.com/mlfoundations/wise-ft), [Open-CLIP](https://github.com/mlfoundations/open_clip), and [FLYP](https://github.com/locuslab/FLYP).
 We thank the authors for open-sourcing their code.